acetex/flarestore/README.md

 7. Currently version not support `limit()`, `startAt()`, `endAt()`.
 8. Currently version not support realtime snapshot but you can workaround to get model instant property `.activeTable` it will return `instant of firestore target collection` then you can follow to use firestore official nude.js api sdk like realtime snapshot or other default official api.
 9. Currently version not support `delete()` the data record.
+10. Can use in MVC structure project as well, you can build 'M'(Model) with this flarestore package.

 ## Installation
 ### Before you begin